accurascan/Flutter-AccuraScan-KYC/README.md

       await AccuraOcr.isShowLogo(0);
       await AccuraOcr.isFlipImg(1);

-      await AccuraOcr.setFlipImage(MyApp.path);//pass the path of the Image for example check main.dart _shareFlipImage() Function await AccuraOcr.CameraScreen_CornerBorder_Enable(true); //To enable corner Only frame await AccuraOcr.CameraScreen_Border_Width(10); // To set the width of the frame
+      await AccuraOcr.setFlipImage("Your Image Path");//pass the path of the Image for example check main.dart _shareFlipImage() Function await AccuraOcr.CameraScreen_CornerBorder_Enable(true); //To enable corner Only frame await AccuraOcr.CameraScreen_Border_Width(10); // To set the width of the frame